It’s that time of year again! Articles offering up the good news and the bad news when it comes to the costs of raising children.

-Naturally, the commentary that follows from Times readers is, well… an interesting mixed bag.
+Naturally, the commentary that follows from Times readers is, well… a mixed bag.

-Are we to conclude that children – especially in certain parts of the country – are simply not an option unless you’re very rich?
+Are we to conclude that children – especially in certain regions of this country – are simply not an option unless you’re very rich?

-And then there’s the other end of the spectrum, the very poor – with fewer alternatives all around, including access to family planning services.
+Naturally, there’s the opposite end of the spectrum, the very poor – with fewer alternatives all around, including access to family planning services.

 Why We Have Children

 Some of us bear children we did not plan or did not want.
 If the children are lucky, we will be caring and responsible.
-If the children aren’t lucky, I believe we’ve been irresponsible in raising those children ourselves.
-Then again, for many, there aren’t other “viable” options.
+If not, I believe we’ve been irresponsible in raising those children ourselves.
+Then again, for many, there aren’t other “viable” alternatives.

 I imagine there are many more reasons for becoming a parent, and none are so simple as those I’ve just outlined.
 What happens to many women – and men – when they first see or hold their child, biological or adopted, is a transformation that is inexplicable.
 Some of us, when finally sending our own out into the world, even toy with the idea of doing it again in some fashion.

 This subject feels like once more up to and into the brink, and possibly tumbling over!

 As a long-time single / solo parent, I would like to highlight one paragraph from the Department of Agriculture report:

 Child-rearing expense patterns of single-parent households with a before-tax income less than $59,410 were 7 percent lower than those of husband-wife households in the same income group.
 Most single-parent households were in this income group (compared with about one-third of husband-wife families).